So many patients come to us complaining of diminished moods with symptoms like:

 Stress plays a role in moods as well.
 Stress produces large amounts of cortisol—the fight or flight hormone.
 Many times these high levels lead to irritability, fatigue with resulting negativity and lack of motivation.
 Fine-tuning the stress hormone tends to greatly improve these symptoms.

-At Body Shapes Medical, we optimize testosterone and progesterone.
+At 25 Again, we optimize testosterone and progesterone.
 We adjust the body’s cortisol response to stress with supplements.
 The result is much happier patients, many of whom will be able to get off antidepressant medications.
 They are more positive, more relaxed and more motivated to enjoy the good times life can offer them.

 Join today and reduce your stress.
 Click here to get started.